xinyee20/tp/docs/UserGuide.md

 `addlsn grp/GROUP_NAME lsn/LESSON_NAME`

+> :memo: LESSON_NAME follows the format 'X-Y' where X is the week number, and Y is the lesson number.
+There can be
+>more than 9 weeks (as in 10-1) but not more than 9 lessons in a week (1-10 would be invalid).

 **Example:**

 You want to create a new tutorial lesson called `1-3` (week 1, lesson 3) for tutorial group `G01`.